 I had a million things to do before I could go to bed last night, so what did I do instead?
 I went to a 10:00 candlelight service.
 It was wonderful.
 But long.
 I didn’t get home until after midnight.

 I went because my daughter read an article, which she shared with me.
 The writer of the piece is the minister of a church not too far from here.
-I liked what he said, I liked his emphasis on worship, so I went.
+I liked what he said, I liked his emphasis on worship, so we went.
 My daughter googled the church and discovered that it is Episcopalian.
-I don’t know much about that denomination, but I went.
+I don’t know much about that denomination, but we went anyway.
 It was past the hub’s bedtime, so he stayed home.

 Perfect: I got to sing some of my favorite Christmas carols, there were well-read readings from Scripture, we sang Silent Night by candlelight.